sotnir/shinyApp_LabArchives/Intro.md

 1. Constantly maintained calendar with most up-to-date availability
 2. Minimal information
    - Title: De-identified participant ID (e.g. NENAH001, ROAR001)
-   - Description: Hospital ID (e.g. Rhm1234567), participant initials (optional)
+   - Description: Participant initials (optional)
-   - No PHI/PII.
-No participant full name, parent’s full name, DOB, etc.
+   - To avoid confidentiality breach, NO NOT put any protected health information (PHI) or patient identifiable information (PII).
+No participant full name, parent’s full name, Hospital ID, Date of Birth, Home Address, Contact information etc.
    - Type of scan: University Research, etc. (for report and auditing purposes, see demo)
 3. All new reservations pending approval
 4. Unused slots are released immediately so other studies may use